ehassaan/vue-zoomable/README.md

 Tiny and high performance zoom and pan library for Vue 3.
 It uses CSS Transforms which provides hardware acceleration.

-**Note:** Starting from 1.0, vue-zoomable does not use svg-pan-zoom as a dependency.
-It is created from scratch to use CSS Transforms for better performance and reactivity.

 ## Installation